Read time 5 minutes

 Get-MailboxDatabase -IncludePreExchange2016 | FL Name, Server, AdminDisplayVersion

-The command shows the name of the database, its version.
+The command shows the name of the database and its version.
 When you are sure about the version of the database, then run the next command.

 Get-Mailbox -Arbitration -Identity “SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9}” | New-MoveReqeust -TargetDatabase Exchange2016DatabaseName